-At Neil Walker Landscaping Ltd, we are committed to protecting your privacy and thats why we use a Secure Socket Layer Certificate throughout the whole site.
+At Neil Walker Driveways Ltd, we are committed to protecting your privacy and that’s why we use a Secure Socket Layer Certificate throughout the whole site.
 We will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998).
 We collect information about you for two reasons: firstly, to process your request, to provide you with the best possible service.
 We will never pass your details on to any third party without your express permission.
 We will give you the chance to refuse any marketing email from us in the future.
 The personal information that we hold will be held securely in accordance with our internal security policy and the law.

 The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.

 This website contains material that is owned by or licensed to us.
 This material includes, but is not limited to, the design, layout, look, appearance and graphics.